Darth003/Query/README.md

-# -Query
+# Query
-Search app whose sources are the device and the user's external accounts.
+Locate data from your device, accounts and networks.